AleixFerre/catabot/README.md

-# DiscordBot
+# CataBot
-This is our new BETA Discord Bot
+This is our new BETA Discord Bot called CataBot

 ## To keep it up to date: